stuartofmt/DuetMonitor/README.md

 * You MUST have a gmail email account
 * You MUST have gathered additional credentials by following the instructions here:<br>
 https://github.com/stuartofmt/DuetMonitor/blob/master/GettingCredentials.md
 <br>**It is recommended that you do this before proceeding further.
-There are several steps and it is important to follow them closely.
-Screen shots have been provided but may change if google changes it's process.**
+There are several steps.
+It is important to follow them closely.
+Screenshots have been provided but may change if google changes its process.**

 ## Installation

 For Linux:<br>

-cd to the a directory of your choice (It is usually simpler if this directory is only used for DuetMonitor
+cd to a directory of your choice.
+It is usually simpler if this directory is only used for DuetMonitor.

 `wget https://github.com/stuartofmt/DuetMonitor/raw/main/DuetMonitor.py
 chmod 744 DuetMonitor.py